lsst-ts/ts_labview_tcp_json/README.md

 The python scripts are in `python/` directory.
 You can follow [here](python/README.md) for the details.

+## LabVIEW TCP Server

+The LabVIEW TCP Server code is in `src/` directory.
+You can follow [here](src/README.md) for details.

 ## LabVIEW Componente Simulator

-The LabVIEW Component Simulator code is in `scr/` directory.
+The LabVIEW Component Simulator code is in `simulator/` directory.
-You can follow [here](src/README.md) for detailes.
+You can follow [here](simulator/README.md) for details.

 ## Header of JSON String